vanyasem/Lomiri-Arch/BUILDING.md

 ```
 **or**

-_You can't use a local path inside the chroot, so you will need to set up a simple webserver. `python -m http.server 8000` will do._
+_You can't use a local path inside the chroot, so you will need to set up a simple webserver (`python -m http.server 8000` will do):_
 ```
 [unity8]
 SigLevel = Required